Giuseppe Bossi: The Napoleonic period

-By command of prince Eugène de Beauharnais, viceroy of Italy, Bossi undertook to make a copy of The Last Supper of Leonardo da Vinci, then almost obliterated, for the purpose of getting it rendered in mosaic.
+In 1807, by command of prince Eugène de Beauharnais, viceroy of Italy, Bossi undertook to make a copy of The Last Supper of Leonardo da Vinci, then almost obliterated, for the purpose of getting it rendered in mosaic.
 The drawing was made from the remains of the original with the aid of copies and the best prints.
 The mosaic, 9.18 m in length, was executed by the Roman mosaicist Giacomo Raffaelli, and was placed in the Minoritenkirche, Vienna.
 Bossi made another copy in oil, which was placed in the Pinacoteca Brera.
-The Brera Academy owed to him its fine collection of casts of great works of sculpture acquired at Paris, Rome and Florence.
-For himself, Bossi collected books, drawings, prints, paintings, coins, sculptures, and antiquities.

-Bossi devoted a large part of his life to the study of the works of Leonardo, whose drawing manner he imitated accurately enough for his productions to have passed as Leonardos. and his last work was a series of drawings in monochrome representing incidents in the life of that great master.
+Bossi devoted a large part of his life to the study of the works of Leonardo, whose drawing manner he imitated accurately enough for his productions to have passed as Leonardo's. and his last work was a series of drawings in monochrome representing incidents in the life of that great master.
 He left unfinished a large cartoon in black chalk of the Dead Christ in the bosom of Mary, with John and the Magdalene.
 In 1810 he published a special work in large quarto, entitled Del Cenacolo di Leonardo da Vinci, which had the merit of greatly interesting Goethe, who shared Bossi's urgent dream of saving Leonardo's fresco.

 Bossi's other publications were Delle Opinioni di Leonardo intorno alla simmetria de corpi umani (1811), and Del Tipo dell'arte della pittura (1816).
 His diary, 1807–1815, is a useful guide to the official artistic life of Napoleonic Milan.
 Bossi died at his home in via S. Maria Valle, Milan.
-A monument by Canova was erected to his memory in the Biblioteca Ambrosiana, and a bust was placed in the Brera.
+A monument by Canova was erected to his memory in the Biblioteca Ambrosiana, and a bust was placed in the Accademia di Brera.

+Art collection

+Bossi was a passionate archaeologist, bibliophile and collector, constantly acquiring coins, paintings, sculpture, antiques and especially prints and drawings.
+His collection of prints served not so much to satisfy aesthetic needs as to provide documentary evidence to further his knowledge of art history.
+He was particularly interested in the Lombard school, collecting many drawings by Giovanni Ambrogio Figino (then little known) and Leonardo, regarded as the founder of the school.
+He also owned a considerable body of drawings by Neoclassical artists, often given to him by such friends as Canova, Giuseppe Cades, Camuccini, Giuseppe Bernardino Bison, Appiani, Luigi Sabatelli and Giocondo Albertolli, as well as a collection of copies of Renaissance works by David Pierre Humbert de Superville that reveals an early interest in the Italian ‘Primitives’.
+His collection of 3092 drawings, prints and engravings was auctioned in 1818; it was acquired in 1820 by the Venetian abbot Luigi Celotti and in 1822 by the Accademia di Belle Arti di Venezia, where it remains in the Galleria dell’Accademia.